JhozzDev/JhozzDev/README.md

 I'm a **Electronic Engineering student** passionate about building applications, automation, and artificial intelligence.
 I enjoy solving real-world problems by combining software development with engineering concepts.

-I'm constantly learning new technologies and creating projects that challenge my skills while helping me grow as a software engineer.
+I'm constantly learning new technologies and creating projects that challenge my skills while helping me grow as an engineer.

 ---